amendoza514/Bubble-Ball/README.md

 ## Future Implementations

- - Global leaderboard / highscore, using MongoDB to store results
+ - Global leaderboard / highscore, using MongoDB to store results and Node.js / Express to construct an API
  - Improved 2D Raycasting element to have aim reticle 'bounce' off of walls and show more fluid projectile trajectory paths.
  - Improved collision detection that results in fewer less dropped shots.